openSUSE/news-o-o/_posts/2013-04-03-osc13-cfp-extends.markdown

 <!-- more -->

-## and while weâ€™re at it donâ€™t forget to register!
+## and while we’re at it don’t forget to register!

 [![](/wp-content/uploads/2011/08/register.png)](https://conference.opensuse.org/osem/conference/osc2013/register)